davatorium/rofi/README.md

   - Shift-Return to run the selected program in a terminal.
   - Favorites list, frequently used programs are sorted on top.

+There is also the drun mode, this behaves similar to run modi except it builds the list of applications based on desktop files found in the system.

 ## SSH launcher

 ![SSH Launcher](https://davedavenport.github.io/rofi/images/rofi/ssh-dialog.png)